oligonagon/oligonagon.github.io/docs/cs180proj5.md

 </section>
 <br/>

-### Kiryu in Yakuza 3, text conditioned with 'a photo of a hipster barista' to replace his head
+### Kiryu in Yakuza 3, text conditioned with 'a photo of a hipster barista' to replace his head (the results don't seem to blend in the best way for every noise level)

 <section id="two">
 <div class="column">